 Sustainable & affordable: Tabitha Eve is a great example of a forward-thinking wholesale brand

-“We can all make little tweaks, like printing less invoices and sending an email instead.
+“We can all make little tweaks, like printing fewer invoices and sending an email instead.
 Stockists and consumers want to know what part you’re playing.
 Having that transparency is important.”, says Therese.

 So if you find yourself feeling overwhelmed, our advice is to focus on the small steps you can take as a business.
 If filling your shelves with entirely zero waste products is unrealistic right now, for example, could you incorporate just a few more local brands?
 Could you start sending email receipts instead of giving paper ones?